Non-coding DNA: Fraction of non-coding genomic DNA

 Utricularia gibba, a bladderwort plant, has a very small nuclear genome (100.7 Mb) compared to most plants.
 It likely evolved from an ancestral genome that was 1,500 Mb in size.
 The bladderwort genome has roughly the same number of genes as other plants but the total amount of coding DNA comes to about 30% of the genome.

 The remainder of the genome (70% non-coding DNA) consists of promoters and regulatory sequences that are shorter than those in other plant species.
 The genes contain introns but there are fewer of them and they are smaller than the introns in other plant genomes.
 There are noncoding genes, including many copies of ribosomal RNA genes.
 The genome also contains telomere sequences and centromeres as expected.
 Much of the repetitive DNA seen in other eukaryotes has been deleted from the bladderwort genome since that lineage split from those of other plants.
 About 59% of the bladderwort genome consists of transposon-related sequences but since the genome is so much smaller than other genomes, this represents a considerable reduction in the amount of this DNA.
 The authors of the original 2013 article note that claims of additional functional elements in the non-coding DNA of animals do not seem to apply to plant genomes.

-According to a New York Times piece, during the evolution of this species, "... genetic junk that didn’t serve a purpose was expunged, and the necessary stuff was kept."
+According to a New York Times article, during the evolution of this species, "... genetic junk that didn't serve a purpose was expunged, and the necessary stuff was kept."
 According to Victor Albert of the University of Buffalo, the plant is able to expunge its so-called junk DNA and "have a perfectly good multicellular plant with lots of different cells, organs, tissue types and flowers, and you can do it without the junk.
 Junk is not needed."